adfresca/sdk-unity/README.md

 **iOS**

-You can Implement AdFrescaViewDelegate in Xcode project to check the error messages.
+You can implement AdFrescaViewDelegate in a Xcode project to check error messages.

 ```objective-c
 // UnityAppController.h